Red circuit board

 Do not share valuable intellectual property, whether it is yours, the university’s, or someone else’s.

 The owner of intellectual property is entitled to control who can copy or use that intellectual property.
 By submitting information to a generative AI tool, you may give up valuable rights to control who can use that intellectual property in the future.
-This is especially problematic if you do not own the intellectual property or do not have the right to authorize others to copy or use it (for example, if the intellectual property belongs to ABOR, to another institution, or to a co-author or collaborator).
+This is especially problematic if you do not own the intellectual property or do not have the right to authorize others to copy or use it (for example, if the intellectual property belongs to ABOR, to another institution, or a co-author or collaborator).
+Be absolutely certain any information submitted to an AI-based model is public and does not include any sensitive or personally identifiable information - including information that could identify someone when combined with other data.

-ASU Policy Manual:
+ASU Policy Manual

 ACD125: Computer, Internet, and Electronic Communications Information Policy